 All wiring must be properly insulated and protected from contact by the public.
 Only 110 volt AC electric is available.
 Exhibitors are required to furnish their own 9-foot grounded electrical extension cords as necessary to reach power connections.

 CASEF officials reserve the right to reject any exhibit that constitutes a public hazard or attempts to display prohibited items.
 ISEF rules state specific details about hazards.
 Please review these rules carefully.

 Efforts are made to protect all exhibits against loss or damage; however, projects are entered at the risk of the student exhibitor.
-The Capital Area Science and Engineering Fair and Whitaker Center for Science and the Arts will assume no responsibility.
+The Capital Area Science and Engineering Fair and Harrisburg Area Community College will assume no responsibility.

-Projects displayed at Whitaker Center are limited to those chosen as outstanding by school authorities.
+Projects displayed at Harrisburg Area Community College are limited to those chosen as outstanding by school authorities.
 It is at the discretion of the Category Selection Committee as to which projects are eliminated if available space is unable to accommodate all entered projects.
 Committee members reserve the right to disqualify projects not accompanied by proper certification forms.